medic/cht-core/api/README.md

 ## POST /api/v2/records

-Create a new record based on a form.
-This requires a form definition exists on the server side matching the form code.
+Create a new record based on a [JSON form](https://github.com/medic/medic-docs/blob/master/configuration/forms.md#json-forms) that has been configured.

 Records can be created one of two ways, parsing the form data yourself and submitting a JSON object or by submitting the raw message string.